Delaware Foreign LLC Registration : Step by Step Guide

 Expert Note

-6. How to complete Delaware foreign LLC registration (step-by-step)
+6. How to complete Delaware Foreign LLC registration (step-by-step)

 Step 1: Confirm your LLC is active and in good standing

-Before starting your Delaware foreign LLC registration, confirm that your LLC is active and compliant in its formation state.
+Before starting your Delaware Foreign LLC registration, confirm that your LLC is active and compliant in its formation state.
 While Delaware does not always require a Certificate of Good Standing to be submitted with the filing, banks, landlords, and business partners frequently request proof that your LLC is valid and in good standing.

 Step 2: Reserve your Delaware business name

-Delaware allows foreign LLCs to reserve a business name using a Certificate of Name Reservation , but this step is optional and not required to file the foreign registration application.
+Delaware allows Foreign LLCs to reserve a business name using a Certificate of Name Reservation , but this step is optional and not required to file the foreign registration application.
 If your exact legal name is unavailable in Delaware, you must reserve an approved alternate or Delaware use name.

 Step 3: Appoint a Delaware registered agent

-Your foreign LLC must designate a Delaware registered agent with a physical street address located within the state.
+Your Foreign LLC must designate a Delaware registered agent with a physical street address located within the state.
 The registered agent must be available during normal business hours to receive legal documents and official notices on behalf of your company.

 Step 4: File the Foreign LLC Application for Registration